GROUND RUN-UP ENCLOSURE

-Approximately 1,800 aircraft ground run-ups are conducted at GMIA every year.
+Approximately 800 aircraft ground run-ups are conducted at MKE every year.
 These tests occur during both daytime and nighttime hours.
-To minimize aircraft ground run-up noise, in 2002, GMIA completed construction of a massive, three-sided structure, referred to as a Ground Run-Up Enclosure (GRE).
+To minimize aircraft ground run-up noise, in 2002, MKE completed construction of a massive, three-sided structure, referred to as a Ground Run-Up Enclosure (GRE).
 The GRE reduces aircraft engine run-up noise by more than 50% through its aerodynamic design and the use of sound reducing panels.

-GMIA is only the 5th airport in the nation to employ this advanced technology to reduce noise for airport neighbors.
-For detailed information on the GMIA GRE, click on the links below.
+MKE was the 5th airport in the nation to employ this advanced technology to reduce noise for airport neighbors.
+For detailed information on MKE's GRE, click on the links below.

 You may learn more about GRE technology here: GRE-Brochure.pdf

 You may view current conditions at the GRE using google chrome or firefox here: Current GRE Conditions